Teacher Subject Specialist Training - MFL (French or Spanish at Secondary)

 - Primary teachers, if they have firm plans to convert from primary to a secondary teaching post

-- Those who are members of, and have been awarded Qualified Teacher Learning and Skills status (QTLS) by the Society for Education, are eligible if they have firm plans to teach either French, Spanish or German in a school or sixth form college.
+- Those who are members of, and have been awarded Qualified Teacher Learning and Skills status (QTLS) by the Society for Education, are eligible if they have firm plans to teach either French or Spanish in a school or sixth form college.

 - Supply teachers are eligible if they do not have a contract with a school and are committed to returning to a permanent post

-- Non-specialist teachers currently teaching French or German, in addition to their specialist subject (i.e. A teacher of Spanish wishing to teach French or German, a History teacher teaching French)
+- Non-specialist teachers currently teaching French or Spanish, in addition to their specialist subject (i.e. a teacher of Spanish wishing to teach French, a History teacher teaching French)

 A blended learning programme including: